 Elise Marubbio received her B.F.A in photography from the Cleveland Institute of Art.
 She worked as a photographer in Cleveland before moving to Tucson to study American Indian Studies at the University of Arizona.
 She then combined her M.A. in Native American Literature with her passion for art by pursuing a Ph.D. in Cultural Studies with a focus on the issues of race in film and media, with particular attention to the representation of Native Americans in American popular culture and Hollywood cinema.

-Not only is Augsburg the only liberal arts college to offer a variety of Native American film courses, it is also the only college in the Twin Cities to offer a Native American film series.
-Marubbio started the Augsburg Native American Film Series in 2003 as an extension of her work in American Indian Studies and her love of the arts.
+Not only is Augsburg the only liberal arts college to offer a variety of Native American film courses, it also has a Native American film series.
+Dr. Marubbio started the Augsburg Native American Film Series in 2003 as an extension of her work in American Indian Studies and her love of the arts.
 She visualizes the series as a project committed to affecting the world through artistic collaboration and powered by a belief in the film to inform, affect, and stimulate vastly different groups of people.
 The festival’s goals include the following:

 2. To build a collaborative relationship with the local Native American community that honors the rich tradition of Native American film in Minneapolis.